kuiperzone/PupNet-Deploy/README.md

 If you omit the `MetaFile` property, no `.metainfo.xml` file is shipped with your application.
 But let's assume you wish to provide metadata, so take a look at the file provided under: `Deploy/app.metainfo.xml` in the Hello World demo.

 Again, you will notice that macro variables are used.
-These are entirely optional here and simply mean, that as far as possible, deployment configuration data is specified in one place only (i.e. your `pupnet.conf` file).
+These are entirely optional here and simply mean that, as far as possible, deployment configuration data is specified in one place only (i.e. your `pupnet.conf` file).
 However, you may still wish to edit and extend this file to provide a screenshot, international language translations and additional information such as keywords.

 **IMPORTANT:** Since PupNet version 1.4.0, the macros `${APPSTREAM_DESCRIPTION_XML}` and `${APPSTREAM_CHANGELOG_XML}` may be used to auto-populate the default application description, and change (release) information.
-These are described in more detail below.
+These are described in more detail below under [Application Versioning](#application-versioning-changelog).

 **Hint:** You can use PupNet itself to generate a metadata template file for a new project: